If you live in the Northeast, it’s inevitable: You’ll have to drive in cold and slippery conditions.

 “Even a good battery might lose up to 50% of its capacity when the temperature drops to zero,” said John Paul, AAA’s Car Doctor and senior traffic safety manager for AAA Northeast.
 “And even at 32 degrees, it can take up to 30% more power to crank over a cold engine.”

-AAA members can request a visit from a AAA roadside technician to test your vehicle battery wherever you are, and install replacements if necessary.
-Members can also visit AAA Approved Auto Repair facilities for battery tests and replacements.
+AAA members can request a visit from a AAA roadside technician to test your vehicle battery wherever you are and install replacements if necessary.
+Members also can visit AAA Approved Auto Repair facilities for battery tests and replacements.

 Whether you check or a roadside technician does it for you, be sure that all battery posts are cleared of corrosion and all cable connections are tight.